wuudgh/js-fundamentals/src/data-types/README.md

 ```javascript
 const age = 20
 ```
 As you might expect, anything that you can usually do with numbers you can do in JavaScript.

-Run these examples in your REPL:
+> 👨‍💻 Run these examples in your REPL as you read along! 👨‍💻

 ```javascript
 10 + 10 //addition